-Pre-dentistry students may choose any major, but should work with a pre-health advisor to plan a course of study that fulfills the prerequisite requirements as well as the requirements for the major and college.
-The UIC College of Dentistry notes it is very important for applicants to demonstrate a strong science foundation regardless of the major chosen.
+Pre-dentistry students may choose any major, but should work with a Pre-Health Advisor to plan a course of study that fulfills the prerequisite requirements as well as the requirements for the major and college.
+The UIC College of Dentistry notes that it is very important for applicants to demonstrate a strong science foundation regardless of the major chosen.

 The table below lists the minimum course work required to apply for admission to the College of Dentistry at the University of Illinois at Chicago.
 DMD applicants must have a minimum of a bachelor's degree conferred no later than June of the matriculation year from a United States institution.
 A baccalaureate degree is required to matriculate into the DMD program at the UIC College of Dentistry.

 |Required Courses a|

 |ENGL 160||Academic Writing I: Writing in Academic and Public Contexts||3|